Quuxplusone/Advent/adventure-family-tree/field-guide.md

    SE of the Soft Room).
 In ARNA0660 and ARNA0770, you can EXAMINE ORB to receive non-essential hints re various puzzles.

+- LONG0501: _There is a polished sphere of pure opal here!_ (in the Crystal Palace).
+    It has no effect, though; it's just a treasure.

 - MCDO0551: _There is a polished sphere of pure quartz here!_ (in the Crystal Palace).
     LOOK BALL causes you to see whatever is in the room with the star sapphire.
     This in turn allows you to learn the magic word SAINT-MICHEL for teleporting to the Castle of the Elves.

+- ROBE0665: In addition to LONG0501's opal sphere, there is an actual crystal ball guarded by Gollum: _There is a flawless crystal ball here.
+Before you have a chance to figure out what to do, you hear wild splashing noises in the water beside you.
+An emaciated creature of some unfamiliar description jumps from the pool and screams "Mine!
+It's mine!"
+He snatches the crystal ball and runs quickly up the slab to the cavern on the far side._
+    You can EXAMINE BALL or LOOK IN BALL to get hints to several puzzles.

 ### Dwarvish language